Andycipation/quarantine-go/README.md

 As of now, the order of connection determines who is black and who is white.

-The stuff in the 'docs' directory is all for the offline version hosted on my GitHub pages, at https://andrewdongandy.github.io/quarantine-go/.
+The 'docs' directory has all of the client files for the game.
+It is named so because that is the only (is it?) option to host the page, other than hosting from the root of the repository.

 ## TODO

+Highest priority: **host this on Heroku!** This isn't as fun as programming the game elements, but it's definitely has a big long-term benefit.

 ### Higher priority
 - better connection interface, e.g.: